Minimum Car Insurance Requirements by State: How Much Do You Need?

 - ^^ New York: Also comes with an extra $50,000 per person and $100,000 per accident in the event of a death in an accident.

-What types of car insurance are mandatory?
+What types of car insurance do you need to have?

 Required car insurance coverage types